shivashant25/Sentinel-with-XDR/labguide/part-01/lab04.md

 ## Lab objectives
  In this lab, you will Understand following:
- - Task 1: Explore workbook templates
- - Task 2: Save and modify a workbook template
+ - Task 1: Save and modify a workbook template
- - Task 3: Create a Workbook
+ - Task 2: Create a Workbook

-## Estimated timing: 20 minutes
+## Estimated timing: 30 minutes

 ## Architecture Diagram